maduhu/Documentation/DFSP/transfer.md

 -----

 This service contains information about transfers, invoices and invoice notifications.
 It is used to hold the following data:
- - Invoices when they are created by merchants;
+ - Invoices when they are created by merchants
- - Invoice notifications when they are sent from merchant's DFSP to the client's DFSP;
+ - Invoice notifications when they are sent from merchant's DFSP to the client's DFSP
- - Invoice types;
+ - Invoice types
- - Invoice statuses;
+ - Invoice statuses
- - Invoice payments;
+ - Invoice payments

 Invoice types can be one of the following:
- * Standard - Standard invoices;
+ * Standard - Standard invoices
- * Pending - Not assigned one-time invoice;
+ * Pending - Not assigned one-time invoice
- * Product - Not assigned multy-payer invoice;
+ * Product - Not assigned multy-payer invoice
- * CashOut - Cash out invoices;
+ * CashOut - Cash out invoices

-Invoice statuses are as follow:
+Invoice statuses are:
- * executed - Invoice has been executed by customer;
+ * executed - Invoice has been executed by customer
- * approved - Invoice has been approved by customer;
+ * approved - Invoice has been approved by customer
- * pending - Invoice is pending;
+ * pending - Invoice is pending
- * rejected - Invoice has been rejected by customer;
+ * rejected - Invoice has been rejected by customer
- * cancelled - Invoice has been cancelled by merchant;
+ * cancelled - Invoice has been cancelled by merchant

-## Transfer service has exposed the following **private** API calls in two spaces - `[bulk]` and `[transfer]`: ##
+Transfer service exposes the following **private** API calls in two spaces - `[bulk]` and `[transfer]`:

 ### Add batch ###